 Why You Should Clean Your Makeup Brushes

 Investing in professional quality makeup brushes adds up to a significant expense.
-Because high- quality ones are priced at $30 and up, it makes proper care of your brushes essential.
+Because high- quality ones are priced at $30 and up, it takes proper care of your brushes essential.
 It doesn’t take long to care for your brushes and in just a short time it becomes part of your makeup routine.

 Perhaps more importantly than the expense of replacing makeup brushes, the bristles of dirty makeup brushes trap bacteria.
 Daily makeup brush care keeps your brushes free of bacteria that can cause skin irritation, breakouts, and infections.

 Makeup Brush Cleaning Supplies

 Taking care of your brushes requires just a handful of supplies: a paper towel, makeup brush cleanser spray, makeup remover, and a spray bottle filled with a mixture of 50% isopropyl alcohol and 50% distilled water (I keep this mixed and handy in the makeup cabinet).
 You probably have most of these items on hand and can purchase the cleanser at any department store makeup counter for just a few dollars.
 I like the Estee Lauder Makeup Brush Cleaner better than any other commercial brand that I’ve tried.

 Start daily cleaning of your makeup brush by applying one or two pumps of the makeup remover spray to the bristles of your brush.
 Use a gentle paintbrush motion to run your it back and forth across a clean paper towel until the makeup residue no longer rubs off onto the paper towel.
 Next, spray the clean back of the paper towel with the isopropyl alcohol and water mix and wipe down the handles only of the brush to sanitize.
 Do not spray the bristles of the brush with this alcohol and water mix–it can cause them to fall out!